swcarpentry/r-novice-gapminder/episodes/08-plot-ggplot2.md

 ## Multi-panel figures

-Earlier we visualised the change in life expectancy over time across all countries in one plot.
+Earlier we visualized the change in life expectancy over time across all countries in one plot.
 Alternatively, we can split this out over multiple panels by adding a layer of **facet** panels.
 Focusing only on those countries with names that start with the letter "A" or "Z".